keralaboy123/surf/README.md

 # surf
-it is a burpsuit alternative tool
+it is a opensource equalant of burpsuit.